QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-uassetautomation.md

 -136:"foregrip_socket"}
 ```

-And here's an example of the weapon names mapped to attachments:
+And here's an example of the weapon names mapped to attachments (Note: *This list may be outdated.*):
 ```python
 weapon_to_attachments = {'M1911A1':{'RMRPistol_Socket', 'comp_socket', 'supressor_socket', 'light_socket', 'laser_socket', 'SROPistol_Socket', 'flash_socket', 'Reflex_Socket'},
 'G19':{'RMRPistol_Socket', 'comp_socket', 'supressor_socket', 'light_socket', 'laser_socket', 'SROPistol_Socket', 'flash_socket', 'Reflex_Socket'}}
 ```

 Now we parse through the `ItemDataTable` and look for the corresponding attachment `AvailableUnderbarrelAttachments(0)`.
+Once we do, we check the `weapon_to_attachments` dictionary, and add all the attachments to the weapon.
 ```python
 for item in data["Exports"][0]["Table"]["Data"]:
     for item_data in item["Value"]: